aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 Inter-service communication follows an **event-driven architecture** pattern, leveraging **Confluent Kafka** as the central event bus for asynchronous messaging.
 This design promotes loose coupling between services and enables real-time data processing across the distributed system.

-The architecture implements **CQRS** (Command Query Responsibility Segregation) to optimize read and write operations separately, improving <i>performance and scalability.
+The architecture implements **CQRS** (Command Query Responsibility Segregation) to optimize read and write operations separately, improving performance and scalability.
 For managing complex distributed transactions that span multiple microservices, the system employs the **SAGA** pattern, ensuring **data consistency**.

 To ensure system resilience and fault tolerance, the platform incorporates **Resilience4J patterns** including circuit breakers, rate limiters, and retry mechanisms.